 • A Taste of the Future, Allie's time travel play, was selected for East End Literary Salon and had a reading at The Ophelia in London.

-• Allie's play Can You Keep a Secret? was staged by Mind Your Head at The Bread & Roses Theatre in London.
-The cast included Paige Wilson, Sophie McBean, and James Ruskin, directed by Sam Carrack.
-If you like The Twilight Zone and Black Mirror, you'll love Can You Keep a Secret?
+• Can You Keep a Secret? was staged by Mind Your Head at The Bread & Roses Theatre in London.
+This mind-twisting play is a hit with fans of The Twilight Zone and Black Mirror.
+Written by Allie Costa, directed by Sam Carrack, featuring Paige Wilson, Sophie McBean, and James Ruskin.

 • Allie played Melrose, the popular girl you want to know yet love to hate, in Invisible, a musical comedy by David Orris and David Hollingsworth.
 The show had a workshop and staged reading in Los Angeles.
 Allie also recorded songs for the soundtrack.